-ENILE COURT CONTACT NAME JUVE () - ENILE COURT CONTACT EMAIL REVIEW RED STRATEGIES AND MEA SUREABLE IMPROVEMENTS 1.
-What measurable improvements did the RED issue you i result in? dentified in 2015, and the corresponding strategies, 2.
-What successes did you encounter during this process?
-What successes did you encounter during this process?
+JUVE NILE COURT JUVENILE COURT CONTACT NAME JUVE (NILE COURT CONTACT PHONE NUMBER) - JUVENILE COURT CONTACT EMAIL REVIEW RED STRATEGIES AND MEASUREABLE IMPROVEMENTS 1.
+What measurable improvements did the RED issue you identified in 2015, and the corresponding strategies 2.
+2. What successes did you encounter during this process?
 Did those success lead to sustainable change?
-3. What barriers did you encounter implementing these str What barriers did you encounter implementing these strategies?
+3. 3.
+What barriers did you encounter implementing these strategies?
 4. What lessons have you learned?
-Anything you would have done differently?
-5. What internal evidence do you have that your efforts are working?
+Anything you wo uld have done differently?
+5. What internal evidence do you have that your effort s are working?
 How are you measuring success?
-CONTINUED RED STRATEGIES AND ME ou county is being asked to continue with strategies to reduce RI ou may elect to continue your strategy from before, or elect to ide 6.
-How will you build onto the RED strategies you impleme a new issue, identify the issue and provide two strategie the next two years.
-7. Have you identified a specific population or process that being used to support this decision? is experiencing RED, and what data source(s) is 8.
-Have you identified a best practice approach to support effectiveness to reduce RED with the identified population 9.
-Have your staff received RED training, to include implicit bias training?
-The d a data provided for this exercise was extracted from the DACT by the Weshington State Center for Court Decearsh
+D MEASUREABLE IMPROVEMENTS You county is being asked to continue with strategies to reduce RED in equity and access in your court's EBP practices.
+You may elect to continue your strategy from before, or elect to identify a new strategy entirely.
+Based on the new data: How will you build onto the RED strategies you implemented in 2015 - 2017?
+If you are electing to focus on a new issue, identify the issue and provide two strategies that will result in measureable improvements in the next two years.
+7. Have you identified a specific population or proces being used to support this decision? s that is experiencing RED, and what data source(s) is 8.
+Have you identified a best practice approach to sup effectiveness to reduce RED with the identified pop port your strategy?
+Has the strategy been tested for its ulation or process?
+9. Have your staff received RED training, to include in nplicit bias training?
+The d ata provided for this exercise was extracted from the PA CT by the Washington State Center for Court Research